dmccuskey/DMC-Corona-Library/README.md

 * Radio Group which allows single selection of a group of buttons

-_The code in this file is also great if you're looking for an example of multi-level class inheritance in Lua._
+_The code in this file is also great if you're looking for an example of multi-level class inheritance in Lua.
+If you want an easier example of multi-level inheritance, see `examples/dmc_objects/DMC-Multishapes/`._

 **Documentation**